Rishiraj1308/CABZI/docs/GITHUB_GUIDE.md

 Now, open a terminal or command prompt inside your project's folder.

 1.  **Open a Terminal in Your Project Folder:**
-    *   Navigate to your main `cabzi` project directory in your terminal.
+    *   Navigate to your main `curocity` project directory in your terminal.

 2.  **Run the Following Git Commands:**
     *   Run these commands one by one.